netxms/netxms-doc/admin/appendix.rst

     - 1000
     - Yes
   * - ExtendedLogQueryAccessControl
-    - Enable (1) or disable (0) extended access control in log queries.
+    - Enable/disable extended access control in log queries.
 When enabled, server will check user's access to objects and only select those log records where user has read access to related object.
 Please note that enabling this option can cause slow and inefficient SQL queries depending on number of objects and actual access right assignment.
     - 0
     - No
   * - ExternalAuditFacility